 Gardens abhor a vacuum – and will fill empty space unless you fill it first.
 Keep this in mind as you start to improve and make changes – it will help you to be less frustrated.

 - Mow the weeds.
-This will likely stop or vastly slow their spread (by preventing them from seeding, weakening them from spreading under ground if they spread by root).
+This will likely stop or vastly slow their spread (by preventing them from seeding, and by weakening them from spreading under ground if they spread by root).
 Mown weeds don’t look so bad.
 They can even look lawn-y.
 Don’t do it just once, but regularly.
 In a matter of minutes – you overgrown garden will transform to something to somehting lesss messy.

 - String trim the weeds.
 The more lines you create on the landscape the more it will appear in control in that classical way we think of and tend to aspire to.
 Lawn mowers make fat lines, string trimmers give you a little more control and create details that add refinement.

-- Approach the project in a very specific way – closest to your house first, then work your way out.
-What you see daily first – what you don’t see, last.
+- Approach the project in a very specific way – start closest to your house first, then work your way out.
+What you see daily, first – what you don’t see, last.
 This will help reign in your overwhelm.
 This will help you get started with taming and see progress that will help you to gain momentum for more progress.

 - Stop worrying about what the neighbors think.
 Groupthink* takes hold of neighborhoods just like does high school students and leaders at the highest levels of our governments — and it messes people up.
 (Mean Girls, Lord of the Flies, The Challenger Disaster, The Bay of Pigs Invasion…).